 - Self-sovereign – People actually own their crypto wealth.
 They do not need to trust a third party to hold custody of their asset.

-It is these set of characteristics that position cryptocurrencies not only to eventually capture a significant portion of the $10 trillion gold market but to significantly expand the market beyond traditional holders of gold.
+It is this set of characteristics that position cryptocurrencies not only to eventually capture a significant portion of the multi-trillion-dollar gold market but to expand the market beyond traditional holders of gold.

 What Comes Next?

-While the quest to overtake gold as the world’s most prestigious store of value is demanding in itself, Bitcoin will not stop there.
+While the quest to overtake gold as the world’s most prestigious store of value is demanding in itself, Bitcoin has bigger plans.

-Work is underway to build the infrastructure and tooling that will make it even quicker and cheaper to transact using Bitcoin, thus allowing it to become a true ‘medium of exchange.’
-The recent announcement by Tesla that they plan to accept Bitcoin as a method of payment could accelerate its acceptance as a ‘medium of exchange’ even further.
+Work is underway to build the infrastructure that will make it even quicker and cheaper to transact using Bitcoin, thus allowing it to become a true medium of exchange.

 Finally, a future in which Bitcoin serves as both a store of value and a medium of exchange is a future in which prices will come to be quoted in Bitcoin.
-At this stage, Bitcoin’s evolution into full global money would be complete.
-Such a future scenario even has a catchy name.
+Once this happens, Bitcoin’s evolution into full global money will be complete.
+Such a future scenario even has a catchy name; Hyperbitcoinization.

-A full transition to the ‘Bitcoin standard’ might sound ambitious, but it is picking up traction at the moment.
-Apple is now allowing US users to pay with Bitcoin in a signal from the company with $38 billion cash on their balance sheet that they take Bitcoin seriously.
+A full transition to the ‘Bitcoin standard’ might sound ambitious, but it is picking up traction.
+Companies like Apple and Tesla allowing customers to pay with BTC clearly demonstrates that they take Bitcoin seriously.

 With Coinmama, citizens from all around the world can begin to take control over their financial destinies and connect their wealth to the future.